 What is a high-risk payment processor?

 A payment processor – aka a payment service provider (PSP) – is a third-party company that enables the communication between a card-issuing bank and a merchant’s bank.
 A PSP helps to verify a transaction between a customer and a seller by sending a payment request to a card association, which, in turn, refers to a card-issuing bank.
-The latter than approves or denies the money transfer from customer’s to merchant’s account.
+The latter then approves or denies the money transfer from the customer’s to the merchant’s account.

 Payment processors can service both low-risk and high-risk businesses, but in the case of the latter, there are conditions.
 High-risk companies are having a greater rate of possible chargebacks and fraudulent transactions, which is why payment processing services will cost them more.
-We talking higher setup, monthly, annual, and even termination fees.
+We are talking about higher setup, monthly, annual, and even termination fees.

 You may also face a PCI Compliance fee.
 Let us explain: a business owner needs to adhere to the Payment Card Industry Data Security Standard (PCI DSS), which ensures the safety of customers’ data.
 A payment processor may require this fee and in exchange provide a merchant with PCI compliant services.

-Knowing all that, what are the main things to pay attention to while choosing a PSP for high-risk business:
+Knowing all that, what are the main things to pay attention to while choosing a PSP for a high-risk business:

 – Chargeback protection and fraud-prevention system.
 That’s a self-explanatory one – a PSP should provide technical solutions to protect a merchant’s account from fraudulent transactions and chargebacks.
 A payment processor should also be compliant with common regulations, like PCI DSS, PSD2, and GDPR.